Make Veeam Instant Recovery use a preferred network

 There they are, the users with the encrypted and decrypted passwords

-To prove a point we will grab the encrypted passwords and try to decrypt them on another VBR server so we have around to do so.
-This fails with an Exception calling “GetLocalString” with “1” argument(s): “Key not valid for use in specified state. error.
+To prove a point, we will retrieve the encrypted passwords and attempt to decrypt them on another VBR server, providing us with the opportunity to do so.
+This fails with an Exception calling “GetLocalString” with “1” argument(s): “Key not valid for use in specified state.
+Error.

 Protecting your Veeam Backup & Replication Server is critical